dotnet/sdk/documentation/TemplateEngine/Naming-and-default-value-forms.md

 # `sourceName` default value forms

+`sourceName` defines the name in the source tree to replace with the name the user specifies.
+The value to be replaced with can be given using the `-n` `--name` options while running a template or Name field in IDE.
+The template engine will look for any occurrence of the name present in the config file and replace it in file names and file contents.
+If no name is specified by the host, the current directory is used.
+The value of the `sourceName` is available in built-in `name` symbol and can be used as the source for creating other symbols and condition expressions.
+Therefore, it is not allowed to define `name` symbol in `symbols` in template.json configuration.

 When selecting a `sourceName` for a template you're authoring, keep in mind the default value forms applied to this symbol:
 - `identity` - the value as entered by user.
 - `namespace` - the value transformed in a way to be a correct .NET namespace.
 [Details](https://github.com/dotnet/templating/blob/b0b1283f8c96be35f1b65d4b0c1ec0534d86fc2f/src/Microsoft.TemplateEngine.Orchestrator.RunnableProjects/ValueForms/DefaultSafeNamespaceValueFormFactory.cs#L17-L59)
 - `class name` - the value transformed in a way to be a correct .NET class name.
 [Details](https://github.com/dotnet/templating/blob/b0b1283f8c96be35f1b65d4b0c1ec0534d86fc2f/src/Microsoft.TemplateEngine.Orchestrator.RunnableProjects/ValueForms/DefaultSafeNameValueFormFactory.cs#L15-L21)
 - `lower case namespace` - same as `namespace`, but lower case.
 - `lower case class name` - same as `class name`, but lower case.

+`sourceName` is available in template configuration as `name` variable.

 A good choice for `sourceName` is the value that produces distinct values under the below transformations, for example `Template.1`:
 Form | Source | Transformed value